johnstonskj/rust-rdftk/rdftk_io/README.md

 ## Changes

+**Version 0.1.8**

+* Using new style interfaces, a consistent use of traits and trait reference types.
+* Have a working NTriple parser.

 **Version 0.1.7**

 * Using rdftk_core 0.2, this has changes in the signature of both Graph and DataSet traits.